Porzingis scores 41, Wizards beat Wolves after Towns hurt - WHIZ News

 MILESTONE

-Porzingis’ previous career high was 40 points when he was with the New York Knicks, against Indiana on Nov.
+Porzingis’ previous career high came when he was with the New York Knicks, against Indiana on Nov.
 5, 2017.

 He surpassed that with a three-point play with 4:49 to play, then exited the game moments later.

-Note: This version has been corrected to delete a reference to Washington’s biggest lead being 27 points.